NMUN Policies and Codes of Conduct

 Sexual Harassment & Discrimination Policy

-It is the intention of the NCCA that the environment of National Model United Nations supports our educational goal.
+Our intention is to create an environment at National Model United Nations that supports our educational mission.
 We will not tolerate any instances of sexual harassment or discrimination based on race, gender, sexual orientation, national origin, religion, age, or disability.

 Based on the findings of the investigation, NMUN may:

 • separate the individual from the conference

 All clothing must adhere to guidelines that portray professionalism and modesty.
 If a delegate’s attire is deemed inappropriate by NMUN staff, the delegate will be asked to leave the session and return with appropriate attire.

 • Standard delegate attire for the conference is business jacket, slacks/skirt, dress shirt (with tie for men) and dress shoes.

 • Dress sweaters, shorts, ball caps, jeans, sneakers, and sunglasses are considered too casual.
 Clothes that expose excessive bare skin, reveal undergarments, or are otherwise revealing are inappropriate.

 • It is not appropriate for delegates to display any national symbols such as flags, pins, crests, etc. on their person during sessions.
 UN symbols are acceptable.